kompendium-ano/accumulate-dart-client/README.md

                   , "acme");
 ```

 ## Contributions
 The Library developed by Kompendium, LLC in partnership with Kelecorix, Inc and Sergey Bushnyak.
-Contributions are welcome
-, open new PR or submit new issue.
+Contributions are welcome, open new PR or submit new issue.

 Current maintainer:
-Sergey Bushnyak / @sigrlami
+Sergey Bushnyak <sergey.bushnyak@kelecorix.com>